Secure processing of personal data is a matter of course

 If you do not delete the data yourself, SurveyXact will save them for as long as you have an active SurveyXact license.
 If your license expires, SurveyXact will delete the data you yourself have not deleted.
 When you or SurveyXact delete(s) your data, the data will be stored for up to three months in our backup system, after which they will be irrevocably deleted.

 As a result of GDPR, as a rule the personal data of EU citizens may not be sent outside of the EU or the EEA, or to a country that is not categorized as a safe third country – read more in the Danish Data Protection Agency's guidance (Danish guidance).

-SurveyXact's servers, which serve our customers worldwide, are physically located at the hosting company Nianet, in Aarhus.
-In cases where we use sub-processors, we have a guarantee that data will not be sent to insecure third countries.
+SurveyXact's servers, which serve our customers all over the world, are physically located at the hosting company Fuzion in Aarhus, Denmark.
+In cases where we use sub-processors, we guarantee that data is not sent to insecure third countries.

 Only a few of our employees have access to your data.
 The employees in question are those involved in the development and operation of SurveyXact.
 If one of their positions should be terminated, that employee's user access is immediately blocked or discontinued.
 We maintain a list of authorized employees, including the type of access covered by the authorization.

 If you need support, you can use our new support management system to grant access to your personal data to a specific member of SurveyXact support staff.
 The support system ensures that access is only granted to the requested employee, to the specifically identified personal data in your organization, and for a limited period of time – for example, for one hour.

 Yes, SurveyXact makes use of a sub-processor in surveys where questionnaires are distributed via SMS.
 The current sub-processor for SMS distribution can be found at surveyxact.dk/smsbestilling (Danish website).
 A sub-processor is only used in connection with SMS distribution.